Implementing Promise.all and Promise.race in JavaScript

 Following on from the all

-implementation we are able to implement the race
+implementation, we can implement the race

 function that is also present in the standard.